• Skip to main content

 Do you believe physical therapy is something you do only after a major injury or surgery?
 Not true!

 Most great PT offices offer functional assessments which can help to identify overuse issues, muscle imbalances and excessive tightness.
-In fact, now if I have something nagging my Physical Therapist is a first stop because they’ll not only evaluate the issue, but provide me with specific exercises that can correct it.
+In fact, if I have something nagging, my Physical Therapist is a first stop because they’ll not only evaluate the issue but provide me with specific exercises that can correct it.

-A PT might have you run, walk, do one legged strength moves to asses your overall movements and structure.
+A PT might have you run, walk, or do one-legged strength moves to asses your overall movements and structure.
 They’ll also find out about any areas you are feeling any pain or tightness and then provide you with some exercises you can do at home or with them.

-Don’t worry that you’ll suddenly be required to go 3x’s a week forever, most of them aren’t interested in that either!
+Don’t worry that you’ll suddenly be required to go 3 times a week forever, most of them aren’t interested in that either!

 Easy ways to pre-hab at home for any runner: